bmphx2/CTFs/RITSECCTF2018/Gimme sum fund/README.md

 ![flag](pwn3_4.png)

-So we can overwrite the memory from our input to the flag and the binary will print the flag if there's no end char (/x00/xa0) during the printing.
+So we can overwrite the memory from our input to the flag and the binary will print the flag.

 Testing locally: